nvidia-cosmos/cosmos-predict2/documentations/inference_video2world.md

 ```

 Running with NATTEN can bring you anywhere from 1.7X to 2.6X end-to-end speedup over the base model,
 depending on variant, frame rate, and hardware.
+In terms of quality, we've observed that in many
+domains the sparse attention variants are comparable with the base models.

 ## API Documentation